|Alcohol and Drug Free College

 4.3 There is no unlawful or unauthorized manufacture, distribution, dispensation, possession, sale, or use of alcoholic beverages and controlled substance or drug paraphernalia in college facilities or vehicles.

-4.4 No college employee, students, visitor, or volunteer is intoxicated or impaired while using college facilities or vehicles.
+4.4 No college employee, student, visitor, or volunteer is intoxicated or impaired while using college facilities or vehicles.

 4.5 The college abides by all federal, state, and local laws regarding alcohol and drugs.